Terao Tsunefumi: Records

 Despite suffering from a heart condition, Terao enjoyed an exceptionally long and relatively injury-free career from his debut in 1979 aged 16 to his retirement in 2002 aged 39.
 He was referred to as the Tetsujin, or Iron Man, of sumo.
 Among his other nicknames were "The Eternal Typhoon," because of both his longevity and his tsuppari fighting style.
 After being defeated by the 18-year-old Takahanada in March 1991, which he regarded as the most disappointing loss of his career, he was determined to keep fighting for as long as possible.

-His total number of bouts is 1795, the third highest ever, his total number of makuuchi bouts (1378) is the fourth highest ever.
-His 860 wins are the ninth highest ever; his 938 losses were the most ever recorded until Kyokutenhō finished his career with 944 losses in 2015.
-When he had to sit out 1 day of the March 1997 tournament and the whole May 1997 tournament after breaking his big toe in a bout against Kyokushūzan it ended a run of 1359 bouts without absence, the sixth highest ever.
+His total number of bouts is 1795, the fourth highest ever, his total number of makuuchi bouts (1378) is the fifth highest ever.
+His 860 wins are the tenth highest ever; his 938 losses were the most ever recorded until Kyokutenhō finished his career with 944 losses in 2015.
+When he had to sit out 1 day of the March 1997 tournament and the whole May 1997 tournament after breaking his big toe in a bout against Kyokushūzan it ended a run of 1359 bouts without absence, the seventh highest ever.
 1063 of these were in makuuchi, the fourth highest ever.
 His 110 tournaments ranked as a sekitori (in the top two divisions) was an all-time record until it was broken by Kaiō in 2010.